Five years after Trayvon Martin's death, a movement lives on

 Died on April 19, 2015, seven days after he was fatally injured

 It started when an officer on bike patrol made eye contact with Freddie Gray, and Gray ran.
-Police later found a knife in Gray's pocket and arrested him on a weapons charge
+Police later found a knife in Gray's pocket and arrested him on a weapons charge.

 Officers put Gray in a police van.
 At some point, somehow, Gray suffered a fatal spinal cord injury and died.

-For many, the circumstances of his death epitomized why black communities distrusted police, and protests and riots
+For many, the circumstances of his death epitomized why black communities distrusted police, and protests and riots followed.

-followed.
 Gray's death fueled the debate over racial bias in policing that ultimately drew federal scrutiny.

-were charged in connection with Gray's death, including one who drove the transport van.
+In May 2015, six police officers were charged in connection with Gray's death, including one who drove the transport van.

-announced it had opened an investigation into whether the Baltimore Police Department engaged in a pattern or practice of discriminatory policing.
+That month, the Department of Justice announced it had opened an investigation into whether the Baltimore Police Department engaged in a pattern or practice of discriminatory policing.

 Between December 2015 and January 2016, the officers' cases were heard in court.
 The jury deadlocked in the case against one officer, and three others -- including the van driver -- were acquitted.
 Charges against the three other officers were dropped in July 2016.